helloSystem/docs/user/troubleshooting.md

 ## Debugging application issues

 When debugging application issues, it can be helpful to see what an application is actually doing.
-For example, if we are interested in which libaries with "menu" in their name `firefox` is loading, we can run
+For example, if we are interested in which libraries with "menu" in their name `firefox` is loading, we can run

 ```
 LD_DEBUG=libs firefox 2>&1 | grep -i menu